divnix/nosys/README.md

 ## Cross Compilation

-For advanced cases like `cross-compilation` the system's are still available when needing to reference a different system than the one currently being defined.
+For advanced cases like cross-compilation the system's are still available in the usual place when needing to reference a different system than the one currently being defined.